cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 10.md

 ## Removing NA values

-It is possible to remove the NA values as follows:
+A simple way to remove the NA values, as follows:

 ```r
 > x <- c(1, 2, NA, 4, NA, 5)